Best Veggie Sandwich, Ever

 To assemble, spread 1 tablespoon of white bean dip (or hummus) on one slice of bread (one side only).
 Spread 1 tablespoon of goat cheese on the other slice.
 Layer the lettuce, tomato, onions, mushrooms and beets in between the slices of bread.
 Add a pat of butter to the exterior of the sandwich (both sides) and grill in a pan (low heat) for ~2 minutes on each side, until a golden brown crust develops.
 Repeat for the second sandwich.

 -*To roast beets, wrap each beet in tinfoil (stem removed).
-Baked at 400°F for ~45 minutes (until tender when poked with a fork).
+Bake at 400°F for ~45 minutes, or until tender when poked with a fork.
 Once cooked, peel and use.
 Can be stored in the fridge for 3-5 days.

 -Recommended side: Spiced Sweet Potato Fries